 A full copy of our data protection registration details can be accessed via the link: Register of Data Controllers

-IHG is registered with the Department of Health (DOH) and our security and confidentiality compliance is assessed by the completion of the Information Governance (IG) Toolkit.
+IHG is registered with the Department of Health (DOH) and our security and confidentiality compliance is assessed by the completion of the Data Security and Protection (DS&P) Toolkit.
 This is an online system which allows organisations’ information security, data protection, and confidentiality processes and procedures to be assessed against national standards required by NHS Digital and the Care Quality Commission.

 we hold information about you as a patient you have the right to: